gokul2736/Read-Aloud-Program/README.md

 ## Install the Above Software and Restart System for proper Installination
 ## Make Default VB Audio as default Input and Output Audio Source in Control Panel (Mandatory)*
+## In Line 156 Replace LMS domain as per Subject same...
+Replace line 26,27 with your Credentials

 Follow these steps to set up the local environment.